Kent Trading Standards Checked Scheme

 1. Introduction

-The Kent County Council (KCC) Trading Standards Checked scheme is for genuine, reputable businesses who provide services or products to consumers.
+The Kent County Council (KCC) Trading Standards Checked scheme is open to membership for those genuine, reputable businesses who provide services or products to consumers.

 The purpose of the “Trading Standards Checked” (TSC) accreditation scheme is to provide consumers, particularly the vulnerable, with a choice of businesses who can be relied upon to act fairly, lawfully and legitimately.